-It may be scary to learn what employees really think about you and your company, but you need to know if you want to truly engage and retain them.
+You Need to Know What Employees REALLY Think.
+It may be scary to learn what employees really think about you and your company, but you need to measure manager engagement effectiveness if you want to truly engage and retain them.

 Employees who are dissatisfied with their company or their manager think seriously about giving less discretionary effort and about leaving for greener pastures.
-In fact, more employee attrition is due to dissatisfaction with managers.
+In fact, employee attrition is often due to dissatisfaction with managers.

 Based upon over 500,000 annual employee engagement surveys per year, we know that management effectiveness — how well managers perform their jobs and how much respect employees have for their managers — has an extremely strong correlation to employee engagement.
 Employees who believe that their managers and supervisors truly care are more likely to be engaged in their work.
 And engaged employees are productive employees.